lorenzosfienti/amplify-first-example/README.md

     `npm install`

-4. Set up AWS Amplify:

-    `amplify configure`

-    Follow the prompts to enter your AWS access key and secret access key.
-If you don't have an AWS account, you will need to create one before proceeding.

-5. Initialize the Amplify project:
+4. Initialize the Amplify project:

     `amplify init`

     Follow the prompts to configure your Amplify project.
 You can choose the default options or customize them according to your requirements.

-6. Deploy the Amplify resources:
+5. Deploy the Amplify resources:

     `amplify push`

     This will create the necessary resources in your AWS account, such as authentication, storage, and API services.

-7. Start the local development server:
+6. Start the local development server:

-    `npm start`
+    `npm run dev`

-    The application will be accessible at [http://localhost:3000](http://localhost:3000/).
+    The application will be accessible at [http://localhost:5173](http://localhost:5173).

 Project Structure
 -----------------